©Larry Headley "French Laundry Day" 1st Place Travel N4C May 2022

 digital image submission guidelines

 Please refer to the OCC Handbook for Submission Guidelines.
-Look at How to enter digital entries through PollUnit.

 resizing photos